intel/llvm/sycl/doc/KernelParameterPassing.md

 ```

-<h4>The changes to device code made to support this extension, in pseudo-code:</h4>
+**The changes to device code made to support this extension, in pseudo-code:**

 ```C++
 struct Capture {